open-telemetry/oteps/text/0250-Composite_Samplers.md

 - The sampler gets its own `SamplingAdvice`, it is a recursive process as described below (unless the sampler is a leaf),
 - The sampler compares the received THRESHOLD value with the trace Randomness value to arrive at the final sampling `Decision`,
 - In case of a positive sampling decision the sampler calls the received `GetAttributes` function to determine the set of Attributes to be added to the Span, in most cases it will be a recursive step,
-- The sampler calls the received `GetTraceState` function passing the parent `Tracestate` and the final sampling `Decision` to get the new `Tracestate` to be associated with the Span - again, in most cases this is a recursive step,
+- The sampler calls the received `UpdateTraceState` function passing the parent `Tracestate` and the final sampling `Decision` to get the new `Tracestate` to be associated with the Span - again, in most cases this is a recursive step,
 - The sampler modfies (or removes) the `th` value for the `ot` key in the `Tracestate` according to the final sampling `Decision` and the THRESHOLD used in the second step above.

 ### ConsistentRuleBased